CheRongtian/Hybrid_Blockchain_for_Retails/Code/PrivateChain/README.md

 current route.
-The control server forwards an administrator-approved publication candidate to the independent PublicChain service, which submits the local EVM transaction, generates a Snapshot-specific customer QR Code, and serves the customer verification result page.
+The control server forwards an administrator-approved publication candidate to the independent PublicChain service, which submits the local EVM transaction, generates a Snapshot-specific customer QR Code, and serves the full customer page on `:8082` and the QR-only display page on `:8084`.
+Scanning the QR Code opens the compact Verification Result and Trace Route view.
 Wallet custody, production chains, and cross-chain relaying remain outside the current prototype.